pratiksahu142/hospital-management-system/readme.md

 - try adding one sample plotly figure in dash and then embed using iframe into homepage
 - add code to install if not present for all libraries like flask, sqlalchemy - done
 - Add Nurse, Diagnostics, Prescription model and UI
-- Handle cascading delete of department, doctor and patient
+- Handle cascading delete of department, doctor and patient - done
 - add multiple plotly figures utilising multiple kind of SQL queries -> number of patients each day/month/year
 -> patients vs department